CodeDanish/Big-Mart-Sales-Prediction-/README.md

 Usage:

--Web Application: Use the web app to predict the sales of a product by inputting relevant details such as product type, store type, and promotional information.
+- Web Application: Use the web app to predict the sales of a product by inputting relevant details such as product type, store type, and promotional information.
 The app will output the expected sales for the given inputs.

--Notebooks: Explore the Jupyter notebooks provided in the repository to understand the data preprocessing, feature engineering, and model training processes.
+- Notebooks: Explore the Jupyter notebooks provided in the repository to understand the data preprocessing, feature engineering, and model training processes.

 Technologies Used:
 Programming Language: Python